+Stock-based compensation

-Stock-based compensation LANXESS AG offers a stock-based compensation program to members of the Management Board and top-level managers.
+LANXESS AG offers a stock-based compensation program to members of the Management Board and top-level managers.
 The program provides for cash settlement.
-Following the granting of rights under a three-year Long-Term Incentive Plan launched in 2008 (LTIP 2008-2010), a new Long-Term Stock Performance Plan (LTSP 2010-2013) was introduced in 2010 under which rights were granted for the years 2010-2013.
-Awards are based on the performance of LANXESS stock relative to the Dow Jones STOXX 600 ChemicalsSM.
-The Long-Term Stock Performance Plan (LTSP 2014-2017) introduced in 2014 is largely identical with the LTSP 2010-2013.
+The two present Long-Term Stock Performance Plans (LTSP) were introduced in 2010 and 2014.
+Under the LTSP 2010-2013 program introduced in 2010, rights were granted for the years 2010-2013.
+Awards are based on the performance of LANXESS stock relative to the Dow Jones STOXX 600 ChemicalsSM Index.
+The LTSP 2014-2017 program introduced in 2014 is largely identical with the LTSP 2010-2013.
 The main difference is that awards are based on the performance of LANXESS stock relative to the MSCI World Chemicals Index.
 The base price of the stock and the benchmark index for the LTSP programs are calculated using a volume-weighted average of the closing prices on the first ten trading days in January of the year of issue of the tranche.
 The date of issue of the rights granted and still outstanding and the rights from the outstanding tranches is February 1 each year.
 Participation in the programs is conditional upon each manager making a personal investment in LANXESS stock, depending on his/her base salary.